 Our 7-week course tutors are all current, senior film and television professionals with the best skills in the business to pass on, and all have extensive teaching experience.
 Screen prosthetics is a wide subject and no one tutor will be an expert in all areas, so we complement the principal tutors’ skills bases with visiting specialists who teach disciplines such as hair work and finishing.

-Neill Gorton usually teaches a sculpture and design class in the first week of the course and is also there at end to see the final projects come together.
+Neill Gorton usually teaches a sculpture and design class in the first week of the course and is also there at the end to see the final projects come together.
 In between, if he’s around the Millennium FX workshop, he stops in to check your progress, talk through your projects and answer technical and creative questions.

 You will be notified by email who your principal tutor will be before your course starts.

-Our teaching studio is in the same building as our multi-award winning sister company Millennium FX, one of the most successful screen prosthetics companies in Europe.
-During your course you will be able to watch real industry jobs develop in the Millennium workshop and have contact with some of the company’s highly experienced crew.
+Our teaching studio is in the same building as our multi-award-winning sister company Millennium FX, one of the most successful screen prosthetics companies in Europe.
+During your course, you will be able to watch real industry jobs develop in the Millennium workshop and have contact with some of the company’s highly experienced crew.

 This course is ideal training for those seeking a career in areas such as:

-- Prosthetics and makeup FX for film, TV and theatre
+- Prosthetics and makeup FX for film, TV, and theatre

 - Prosthetic mask making